-- Raised significant funds for bursaries and scholarships; - Developed a student hardship fund; - · Begun improvements to improve access to our site; - Established policies and training to support students with hidden disabilities; - Embedded sessions explaining our teaching methodologies into the induction of new students involving the whole staff team, so that students know how to apply for and access support; and - Improved its process for identifying as early as possible students with any learning issues to ensure that support is in place and that plans for any necessary adjustments are made in good time. - 5.3.2 We are aware that socio-economic factors combined with a general shortage of public funding support will continue to make it difficult for many students and their families to sustain a financial commitment, often over several years, to take full advantage of the specialist education we provide.
-In addition, the Equality Act 2010 obliges us to re-think our approach not only to our physical infrastructure and facilities, but also to our methods of programme design, delivery and assessment, to ensure that we comply with requirements to make 'reasonable adjustments in all these areas where necessary.
+- Raised significant funds for bursaries and scholarships; - Developed a student hardship fund; - Begun improvements to improve access to our site; - Established policies and training to support students with hidden disabilities; - Embedded sessions explaining our teaching methodologies into the induction of new students involving the whole staff team, so that students know how to apply for and access support; and - Improved its process for identifying as early as possible students with any learning issues to ensure that support is in place and that plans for any necessary adjustments are made in good time. - 5.3.2 We are aware that socio-economic factors combined with a general shortage of public funding support will continue to make it difficult for many students and their families to sustain a financial commitment, often over several years, to take full advantage of the specialist education we provide.
+In addition, the Equality Act 2010 obliges us to re-think our approach not only to our physical infrastructure and facilities, but also to our methods of programme design, delivery and assessment, to ensure that we comply with requirements to make 'reasonable adjustments in all these areas where necessary. - 5.3.3 Action points maximise their potential for success in the specialist fields that we offer.